GUDHI/gudhi-devel/src/Rips_complex/utilities/ripscomplex.md

 ## sparse_rips_persistence ##
-This program computes the persistent homology with coefficient field *Z/pZ* of a sparse (1+epsilon)-approximation of the Rips complex defined on a set of input points.
+This program computes the persistent homology with coefficient field *Z/pZ* of a sparse (1+epsilon)-approximation of the Rips complex defined on a set of input Euclidean points.
 The output diagram contains one bar per line, written with the convention:

 `p dim birth death`